-With the 2017 Surface Pro, not only is the battery life better than ever, but we’re now graced with a Surface Pro design that perfectly embodies what a Windows tablet should be.
-Its frame might feel a little too familiar, but this new Surface Pro makes some noticeable improvements with minimal negative side effects.
+With the Surface Pro 2017, not only does it feature longer battery life, but we now get a Surface Pro design that perfectly embodies what the best Windows tablets should be.
+Its frame may be a bit familiar, but this new Surface Pro makes some notable improvements with minimal negative side effects.

 Starting with where you can buy it and for how much, let’s get up close and personal, analyzing why the Surface Pro has once again been treated to our ‘Recommended’ seal of approval.